How to Dress When You’re Petite over 40 & Where to Shop

 LOFT – modern clothing designed to flatter every body type and make you feel confident and beautiful.

-Nordstrom – Many of Nordstrom’s modern and trending styles are available in petite sizes.
+Nordstrom – Many of Nordstrom’s trending styles are available in petite sizes.

 Talbots – offers a great selection of modern and classic petite styles in cheery colors and prints.

 Looking stylish when you are a pint-sized fashionista doesn’t have to be a nightmare.
-Petite clothing specifically tailored to your petite figure can make a huge difference and the selection keeps getting better!
-Remember good things come in small packages!
+Petite clothing, specifically tailored to your petite figure, can make a huge difference, and the selection keeps getting better!
+Remember, better things come in small packages!

 Deb, Thank you so much for this post for petites.
 I definitely need to watch the necklines on new items I purchase.
 As you know, I am 5’2″ This will be a reference that I refer back to as time goes on.